duke-electric-vehicles/DEV_autonomous/VelocityOptimizationNew/ReadMe.txt

   Using the last run's best three results to generate starting points.
   All restarts returned "local minimum possible" within < 30 iterations.
-Eight restarts resulted in total energies under 5500 J. The best result was restart 23 which gave 5495.8 J. It can be conjectured that this approximates the global minimum to within 10 J. The corresponding average power output is 18.7 W.
+Eight restarts resulted in total energies under 5500 J. The best result was restart 23 which gave 5495.8 J (803 mi/kWh).
+It can be conjectured that this approximates the global minimum to within 10 J. The corresponding average power output is 18.7 W.
   The result of restart 23 suggests to maintain a higher speed going uphill than downhill, using power between 15 and 40 W, so that during the downhill the throttle can be kept mostly at zero.
 Overall, the speed is between 6.9 m/s and